professorjrod/Weather-App/README.md

 ### Creating a Weather App with React.js

-This project is an app we created using our combined knowledge of React and the quite helpful internet.
-You're able to type in any ZIP Code in the world and this app will return both the current weather and some helpful information about that area of the world.
+This project is an app we created using our combined knowledge of React and the quite useful internet.
+You're able to type in any city or ZIP Code in the world and this app will return the weather forecast for that area.

-You're able to favorite any areas of the world you look up which will then save them for quicker, easier viewing next time.
-There is also a random button that displays a completely random area of the world and it's weather information each time.
+You're able to favorite any city you look up which will then save them in the favorites tab for quicker, easier viewing next time.
+There is also a language option that translates the text on the App to other languages making it easier to understand for people from many backgrounds of life.

 Give it a try!